|Electricity||Natural Gas||Conservation||Contact Us||Site Map|

 By default, the suppliers are sorted by the number of customers signed on this site.

-When comparing rates make sure you compare the commodity rate plus the transport rate that your marketer says you will be paying to the utility..
+When comparing rates make sure you compare the commodity rate plus the transport rate that your marketer says you will be paying to the utility.
+You normaly only pay one of the above gas transportation rates and not both..

 Disclaimer: Energyshop provides prices on best efforts basis and is not responsible for errors.Notes: